Projects

 3kV DC energy meter for trains and traction substations

-Big multi-part project with smart meters mounted in locomotives or at substations and backend and frontend software running on electricity provider's servers gathering the data from all the meters and allowing the provider to issue electricity bills to vehicles' operators.
-The meter itself was a two-device solution, one part responsible for measuring the energy flow was directly connected to the high voltage and the second "smart" part acting as a local storage and a gate talking with the backend on servers through GSM and with train's on-board wired interfaces.
-Devices were connected with each other via the fiber-optic link to provide an isolation from the high voltage because the measurement part was powered directly from the measured voltage - the small 3.3V supply was derived from 3kV using special kind of DC/DC converter.
+Big multi-part project with smart meters mounted in locomotives or at substations, and backend plus frontend software running on electricity provider's servers, gathering the data from all the meters and allowing the provider to issue electricity bills to vehicle operators.
+The meter itself was a two-device solution.
+One part responsible for measuring the energy flow was directly connected to the high voltage and the second "smart" part acting as a local storage and a gate talking with the backend on servers through GSM and with train's on-board wired interfaces.
+Both devices were connected with to each other via the fiber-optic link to provide an isolation from the high voltage because the measurement part was powered directly from the measured voltage - the small 3.3V supply was derived from 3kV using special kind of DC/DC converter.

-My main task was to design the measurement part of the meter: low-power STM32 based circuit with external ADCs and op-amps shaping signals coming from high-voltage resistive dividers and current sensing shunts, and the 3kV to 3.3V power supply being an unusual mix of a fly-back converter and high-voltage current sources.
-Designing such a weird mix of high voltages, low power and precise analogue circuits was a very demanding process which required quite a lot of initial research, simulations, many prototypes and months of official trials needed for legal approvals.
-Apart from creating the electronics I've also designed the mechanical parts e.g. water-tight enclosures for mounting the meter on a train's roof.
+My main task was to design the measurement part of the meter: a low-power STM32-based circuit with external ADCs and op-amps shaping signals coming from high-voltage resistive dividers and current sensing shunts, and the 3kV to 3.3V power supply being an unusual mix of a fly-back converter and high-voltage current sources.
+Designing such a weird mix of high voltages, low power, and precise analogue circuits was a very demanding process, which required quite a lot of initial research, simulations, many prototypes, and months of official trials needed for legal approvals.
+Apart from creating the electronics, I've also designed the mechanical parts, like water-tight enclosures for mounting the meter on a train's roof.

-The follow-up from this industrial project was a research I've done in my master's thesis where I created a prototype of another measurement device, based on a specialized mixed-signal microcontroller from MSP430 family.
-I tested it and proved that it can be used as an energy meter in multi-system locomotives powered with different kind of voltages: 1.5kV and 3kV DC, 15kV AC 16.7Hz and 25kV AC 50Hz.
+The follow-up from this industrial project was the research I did in my master's thesis, where I created a prototype of another measurement device, based on a specialized mixed-signal microcontroller from the MSP430 family.
+I tested it and proved that it can be used as an energy meter in multi-system locomotives powered with different kinds of voltages: 1.5kV and 3kV DC, 15kV AC 16.7Hz, and 25kV AC 50Hz.

 Tools & technologies: C, Python, STM32, MSP430, Altium, KiCAD, LTSpice.